imxieyi/EPGPlayer/README.md

 - iOS/iPadOS 18+
 - macOS 15+
+- tvOS 18+ (tvOS version WIP)
 - Xcode 16+ (for building)

 ## Server Requirements

 - Version: Only tested with EPGStation v2.10.0.
 Other versions may or may not work.
-- Security: HTTPS is required.
+- Security: HTTPS is highly recommended.
+Use HTTP only if the server is on the local network, or you are accessing it over a VPN.

 ## Building